Opportunities for Engagement, Education, Research, and Employment

 Established by the U.S. Congress with passage of the Water Resources Research Act in 1964, the water resources research institute program provides support for one institute at the land grant university in each state, plus 3 territories and the District of Columbia.
 Congress reauthorized the Act in 1984 with amendments and, most recently, in 2006, in PL 109-471.
 The Water Resources Research Center at the University of Arizona is the designated Water Resources Research Institute for the State of Arizona.

-The 2016 Montgomery & Associates Summer Writing Internship at the WRRC
+The 2021 Summer Writing Internship at the WRRC

-The University of Arizona’s Water Resources Research Center is offering a summer internship to a student interested in gaining experience writing about environmental and water issues.
-The internship is supported by Montgomery & Associates, an Arizona-based consulting firm specializing in hydrology and water resource issues.
+The University of Arizona’s Water Resources Research Center is offering a paid summer internship for a student who wants to gain experience writing about environmental and water issues.
 The selected intern will contribute to research and writing for an issue of Arroyo, the annual WRRC publication that focuses on a critical Arizona water issue.
-Arroyo is recognized as source of objective, accurate and understandable information and reaches a wide audience that includes policy makers and water professionals as well as the interested public.
+Arroyo is recognized as a source of objective, accurate, and understandable information and reaches a wide audience that includes policy makers and water professionals as well as the interested public.